nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

 (For all use cases below, the **System** is the `UNIon` and the **Actor** is the `user`, unless specified otherwise)

-**Use case: UC01 - Add a new folder**\
+**Use case: UC01 - Add a new folder**

 **Guarantees:**
-   * A new folder with the specified name is created as part of the application only if the input format is valid.
+   * A new folder with the specified name is created only if the input format is valid.
-   * The folder added as per mentioned is empty.
+   * The newly-created folder is empty.

 **MSS:**
-   1. User requests to add new folder.
+   1. User requests to add a new folder.
-   2. UNIon accepts input and a new folder is created.
+   2. UNIon accepts input, and a new folder is created.

    Use case ends.

 **Extensions:**
 * 1a.
-The folder specified contains non-alphanumeric characters or wrong command format.
+The folder name specified contains non-alphanumeric characters or wrong command format is used.
   * 1a1.
 No new folder is created.
   * 1a2.
-User requests to add new folder.
+User requests to add a new folder.
   * Steps 1a1-1a2 are repeated until the data entered are correct.

-**Use case: UC02 - Add a new contact to UNIon**\
+**Use case: UC02 - Add a new contact to UNIon**

 **Guarantees:**
-   * A new contact with the specified details is stored as a standalone in the application only if the input format is valid.
+   * A new contact with the specified details is added to the contact list only if the input format is valid.

 **MSS:**
    1. User requests to add new contact.